TrossenRobotics/interbotix_xsarms_docs/_sources/index.rst

 What's Here
 ===========

-*   :doc:`specifications/index` - Specifications for the X-Series Arms and related hardware.
+*   :doc:`specifications` - Specifications for the X-Series Arms and related hardware.
-*   :doc:`getting_started/index` - Guides to walk you through the process of setting up your X-Series Arm.
+*   :doc:`getting_started` - Guides to walk you through the process of setting up your X-Series Arm.
-*   :doc:`ros_interface/index` - Guides on how to use the ROS Interfaces.
+*   :doc:`ros_interface` - Guides on how to use the ROS Interfaces.
-*   :doc:`python_ros_interface/index` - Guides on how to use the Python-ROS Interfaces.
+*   :doc:`python_ros_interface` - Guides on how to use the Python-ROS Interfaces.
-*   :doc:`matlab_ros_interface/index` - Guides on how to use the MATLAB-ROS Interfaces.
+*   :doc:`matlab_ros_interface` - Guides on how to use the MATLAB-ROS Interfaces.
-*   :doc:`ros_packages/index` - Guides for each core and demo package in the ROS 1 Interface.
+*   :doc:`ros1_packages` - Guides for each core and demo package in the ROS 1 Interface.
-*   :doc:`ros2_packages/index` - Guides for each core and demo package in the ROS 2 Interface.
+*   :doc:`ros2_packages` - Guides for each core and demo package in the ROS 2 Interface.
-*   :doc:`troubleshooting/index` - Small guides to walk users through possible issues they may occur when using a DYNAMIXEL-based robot.
+*   :doc:`troubleshooting` - Small guides to walk users through possible issues they may occur when using a DYNAMIXEL-based robot.

 Table of Contents